Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 ## Where to begin

 Core of the APIView tool the web app developed using ASP.Net and TypeScript.
 This core module takes care of presenting reviews to users, storing review files and metadata in Azure storage account and Cosmos database and process requests from Azure Devops pipelines and respond.
 We also have language level parsers that converts each language specific artifact into a common json stub file that's known to core APIView web app.
-So first step as a contributor is to understand the feature or bug fix you would like to submit and identify the area you would like to contribute to.
+So, first step as a contributor is to understand the feature or bug fix you would like to submit and identify the area you would like to contribute to.
 Language parsers are either added as plugin modules developed in .Net or developed using corresponding language as command line tool to extract and generate stub file.

 | Module                        | Source Path                                                                                                                     |
 |-------------------------------|---------------------------------------------------------------------------------------------------------------------------------|